-Big box companies operate on a similar level — Amazon warehouses and Amazon fulfilment centres treat them more as sortation centres and delivery stations.
+Big box companies operate on a similar level — Amazon warehouses and Amazon fulfilment centers treat them more as sortation centers and delivery stations.
 Packages move on the conveyor belt while workers sort small and large orders and prepare them for shipping with Amazon Delivery or a third-party company like USPS.

-A fulfilment company can have relationships with many different shipping couriers.
-Since a fulfilment centre operates to fulfil direct-to-consumer orders as soon as they are placed, they need shipping couriers to pick up shipments at least daily.
+A fulfilment company can have relationships with many different shipping carriers.
+Since a fulfilment centre operates to fulfil direct-to-consumer orders as soon as they are placed, they need shipping carriers to pick up shipments at least daily.
 This ensures orders will be delivered to consumers in time as promised.

-Depending on the exact services a fulfilment company offers, shipping couriers may need to pick up customer orders for any guaranteed same-day or next-day shipping options chosen by customers at certain times each day.
-Other couriers and services will have regularly scheduled pickups, for both domestic and international shipments.
+Depending on the exact services a fulfilment company offers, shipping carriers may need to pick up customer orders for any guaranteed same-day or next-day shipping options chosen by customers at certain times each day.
+Other carriers and services will have regularly scheduled pickups, for both domestic and international shipments.

 Retail fulfilment companies will have cutoff times for orders to be placed by.
 For example, customer orders placed by noon local time will be processed in the fulfilment centre and shipped out the same-day.